If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton, Hungary, and thank me later!

 Whenever I recommend people to add Lake Balaton to their Hungary bucket list, they respond with a question mark on their faces – Is Lake Balaton worth visiting?

 Okay.
-Before I go off on a tangent let’s get back to the main question.
+Before I go off on a tangent, let’s get back to the main question.

 Read More: 200+ Bucket List Ideas for Europe Trip